chrismcfee/reverseproxyplustwocomposes/mender-server/extra/README-release_tool.md

    type 'T' into the menu.
 What this will do is to generate new build tags in all the repositories that need them, and push these.

-2. Next, you will want to build using these tags in GitLab.
+2. Next, you will want to build using these tags in Jenkins.
 For that type 'B' into the menu.
 This will give you a series of build parameters that you can check for validity.
 If you answer no, you'll get the chance to change them, otherwise proceed by saying yes.